Master English Studies: Selection procedure

-If you did not provide a C 1 English language certificate in phase 1 (in which case you need to get in touch with Prof. Ruge before submitting your application!), you will first take a written proficiency test (C-Test).
-The C-test for the winter semester 2021/22 will be on
+If you did not provide a C 1 English language certificate in phase 1 (in which case you need to get in touch with Prof. Ruge before submitting your application!), you will usually first take a written proficiency test (C-Test).
+This will be held at the department on

-- 77 to 100 points: candidate is invited to a selection interview;
+- grade 1 or 2: candidate is invited to a selection interview;

-- fewer than 77 points: candidate is not accepted to the Masters programme in English Studies.
+- grade 3, 4 or 5: candidate is not accepted to the Masters programme in English Studies.